-- An extraordinarily good set of examination results with one student achieving the perfect score of 45 points and a Diploma pass rate of 99%.
-This needs to be put into the context of fewer than 100 students worldwide achieving top marks and an average world pass rate some 20% less than that achieved by students at St. Clare's.
-It is also far too easy to forget that St. Clare's achieves these results from a student body where the majority are second language learners of English, who only spend two years studying the Diploma. - As part of the College's drive to provide excellent residential accommodation for its students, we have refurbished two more houses.
-We also have ambitious plans to build three new science laboratories and three new classrooms in a move which will dramatically enhance the quality of teaching provision.
+- An extraordinary good set of examination results and the best set of results which the College has ever achieved: one student achieved the perfect score of 45 points and the Diploma pass rate was 98%.
+This needs to be put into the context of approximately 100 students worldwide achieving top marks and an average world pass rate some 20% less than that achieved by students at St. Clare's.
+It is also far too easy to forget that St. Clare's achieves these results from a student body where the majority are second language learners of English, who only spend two years studying the Diploma. - An outstanding inspection report by the Independent Schools Inspectorate in March 2013 - As part of the College's drive to provide excellent accommodation for its students we have started to construct a wonderful new teaching building which will house three science laboratories and three classrooms.
+This project will be completed in August 2014 at a cost of £2.7 million.
+It will dramatically enhance the quality of teaching provision for future students.